bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

-# Looker API Query Performance Timer
+# Measure Tile Performance

-This Looker API Query Performance Timer script, `measure_tile_performance.py` will output the runtime results of running a given input query (based on a Looker Explore slug) a given number of times.
+This Measure Tile Performance script, `measure_tile_performance.py` will output the runtime results of running a given input query (based on a Looker Explore slug) a given number of times.

 It runs by invoking the Looker API, which requires API Keys to access which must be set in the `config/looker.ini` file.